chroma-core/chroma/docs/docs.trychroma.com/pages/getting-started.md

 ### 6. Inspect Results

 From the above query - you can see that our query about `hawaii` is the semantically most similar to the document about `pineapple`.
 This, intuitively, makes sense!
+(Note: the distance values given are "distance" rather then similarity)

 ```js
 {